 - a.
 Provide copies proper and current FAA licenses and certificates. - b.
-Provide copy of a valid business license issued by the State of Georgia. - c.
-Receive an Independent Flight Instructors Permit form the Commission. - d.
+Provide a valid business license issued by the municipality or county in which the Independent Flight Instructor's headquarters or principal place of business is located and, if an entity, authorization from the Georgia Secretary of State of the Independent Flight Instructor's ability to do business in the State of Georgia. - c.
 Have a valid certificate of insurance, naming the Airport Commission as an additional insured.
 Operator's insurance carrier must be licensed to do business in Georgia and be acceptable to the Commission.
-Coverages and limits are set forth in Paragraph L Minimum Insurance Requirements. - e.
-Ground training or business activities will not be conducted in the public areas of the Airport terminal building, FBO, or leased spaces of other tenants without written approval of the Commission.
+Coverages and limits are set forth in Paragraph L Minimum Insurance Requirements. - d.
+Ground training or business activities will not be conducted in the public areas of the Airport terminal building, FBO, or leased spaces of other tenants without written approval of the Commission. - e.
+Service to be available by phone or email during reasonable operating hours. - 2.
+Flight School